-These relatively inexpensive and maneuverable drones have dramatically changed the tactics of warfare, providing soldiers with unique opportunities.
+These relatively inexpensive and maneuverable drones have radically changed the tactics of combat operations, providing fighters with unique capabilities.

 From “robotic strategy” to “sniper in the sky”

-FPV drones allow the operator to control the device as if he were inside it through special glasses.
-This ensures high accuracy and maneuverability, which turns each drone into a kind of "sniper in the sky."
-They are able to hit even well-protected positions, penetrate dugouts, and destroy enemy equipment with the accuracy of a guided missile.
+FPV drones allow the operator to control the device as if it were inside itself, through special glasses.
+This ensures high accuracy and maneuverability, which turns each drone into a kind of “sniper in the sky”.
+They are able to hit even well-defended positions, penetrate into dungeons and destroy enemy equipment with the accuracy of a guided missile.

-Due to their speed (some models can reach over 100 km/h) and compact size, FPV drones are difficult to detect and intercept.
+Due to their speed (some models accelerate to more than 100 km/h) and compact size, FPV drones are difficult to detect and intercept.
 This makes them ideal for hitting moving targets.
-Their effectiveness is due to a combination of several factors: low cost, fantastic accuracy, and a range of tens of kilometers.
+Their effectiveness is due to a combination of several factors: cheapness, fantastic accuracyand Flight rangein tens of kilometers.

 Multifunctionality on the battlefield